Codecademy/docs/content/html/concepts/tags/terms/picture/picture.md

   - 'paths/front-end-engineer-career-path'
 ---

 Represents a generic division of content.
-It has no semantic meaning, but will separate its contents from the rest of the document.
+It has no semantic meaning but will separate its contents from the rest of the document.

 ## Syntax